 Instead, I recommend that you use your favorite targeting tool to find the zip codes and route numbers that best target your audience.
 Then send that information to your preferred printer.
 For the sake of your bottom line, you should take a moment to evaluate all your options.

 To help you through the process, Scout has created this free spreadsheet and pricing guide that allows you to compare the per-unit printing costs of various companies.
 Feel free to use this chart to your full advantage and share with other key stakeholders in your company.

-Now let’s dig into these targeting tools!
+Now let’s dig into these targeting and mapping tools!

 First of all, this tool is for targeting only.
 There is no option to send directly from this site.
 That makes sense, though.
 It is the postal service, after all.
 I highly recommend using this tool to target your zip codes and carrier routes, but you will still need to find a printer and ship the mailers separately.

 With that said, here’s what I love about the tool from the USPS…